 OPPD made the decision to power down the plant’s second unit the night of March 15 after water levels rose.
 Unit 1 was already in a planned maintenance outage before the flooding.
 The utility also put that outage on hold Friday.
 All staff then transitioned to refocus on protecting the plant.

 OPPD President and CEO Tim Burke said even though both units at Nebraska City are not online, the utility is meeting customers’ power needs.
 OPPD also has several generating stations not located along the river to utilize.

 “We will have enough power to serve our customers,” Burke said.

 OPPD’s generation fleet has several peaking stations and units on reserve at North Omaha Station.
 The utility uses the units during periods of high load.
-The units were quickly called into action to serve customers over the weekend.
+The utility quickly called the units into action to serve customers over the weekend.

 Personnel worked tirelessly to protect several substations threatened by floodwaters to ensure the power stays on.
 Crews were managing and monitoring several substations throughout the service territory.